altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 We set salary milestones for different stages of the product.
 You can see them <a href="https://docs.google.com/spreadsheets/d/1XNd62OXI3dduxodI-9dBOUoxnAczPgm2yIk-jFFR6T4/edit#gid=0" target="_blank">here.</a>

 Our first milestone will enable us to work full-time in Altocode.
-That's a salary of €3,000 a month after tax, per founder.
-That's around US $3,500 after tax.
-We're a 2-person team, so that's €6,000 after tax a month.
+That’s a net salary of €5,000 a month, per founder.
+We’re a 2-person team, so that’s €10,000 in net salaries a month.

-The next question is 'how many paying users do we need to make €6,000 a month after tax?'
+The next question is ‘how many paying users do we need to make €10,000 a month after tax?’

 We built a simple table that takes into account:
-- Net income per user: how much should the company earn from each paying user after taxes and costs.
+- Net income per user: how much net money both founders get from each paying user after deducting taxes and costs.
 - Net salary per founder: monthly salary after tax per founder.
 - Amount of monthly paying users: amount of paying users needed for each net income and net salary.

 <a target="_blank" href="https://docs.google.com/spreadsheets/d/1XNd62OXI3dduxodI-9dBOUoxnAczPgm2yIk-jFFR6T4/edit#gid=0"><img loading="lazy" src="img/monthly paying users required.png" alt="ac;pic monthly paying users required" style="max-width: 100%;height: auto;"></a>

-For each column of 'net income per user' we have the amount of paying users necessary to reach €3,000 of net monthly salary per founder.
+For each column of ‘net income per user’ we have the amount of paying users necessary to reach €5,000 of net monthly salary per founder.

-The next question is, 'what should be the target amount of users for the first milestone?'
+The next question is, ‘what should be the target amount of users for the first milestone?’

-It can't be very high, otherwise it might take too long to get there and - as a fully bootstrapped company - we only have so much runway.
-On the other hand, we can't go for a very low number of paying users, because prices might get too high (we haven't added operating costs and taxes yet) and prevent people from becoming paying users.
+It can’t be very high, otherwise it might take too long to get there and - as a fully bootstrapped company - we only have so much runway.
+On the other hand, we can’t go for a very low number of paying users, because prices might get too high (we haven’t added operating costs and taxes yet) and prevent people from becoming paying users.

-In the spirit of <a href="https://kk.org/thetechnium/1000-true-fans/" target="_blank">Kevin Kelly's '1,000 true fans' article,</a> we feel that around 1,500 to 2,000 paying users should allow us to reach our first milestone.
-If we can't get that amount of paying users in a few months, we have bigger issues than pricing.
-Still, we needed to continue our analysis to get to a price.
+The table above shows just how hard it is to bootstrap a startup.
+To earn a good salary, we need to get between 2,000 and 5,000 paying users, which is definitely a much taller order than working a normal (if challenging) job.

+In the end, whatever base price we set for users, we will still need thousands of paying users to make a living out of Altocode.
+A tall order, but one we’re eager to see through.

+In the end, we want to offer the lowest price that will not paint us into a financially inviable corner.
+Having to support 4,000 paying users so we can have a salary is tough, but perhaps at the edge of what’s viable.
+That yields a net €2.5 per paying user, on top of which we will add income taxes plus the remaining costs.

 #### 2. How much does it cost to maintain the service and the company?